 The Year I Became Isabella Anders

 Sure, I gave this an awful review but that doesn’t mean the idea of having wild adventures Europe with my crazy cousin and grandmother doesn’t sound completely fabulous.
-I wouldn’t mind having not one, but two boys I’ve been crushing on forever finally realising that I am what their hearts beat for (lol okay that’s a bit OTT).
+Who wouldn’t mind having not one, but two guys I’ve fancied forever finally realising that I’m what their hearts beat for (lol okay that’s a bit OTT).
 Throw in the new wardrobe and sure, you’re set for life.

 Confessions of Georgia Nicolson